agroal/pgagroal/doc/tutorial/02_prefill.md

 - *initial number of connections*, that is the effective prefill;
 - *minimum number of connections* to always keep open for the pair username/database.

-Assuming you want to configure the prefill for the `mydb` database with the `mysuer` username, you have to edit the file `/etc/pgagroal/pgagroal_databases.conf` with your editor of choice or using `cat` from the command line, as follows:
+Assuming you want to configure the prefill for the `mydb` database with the `myuser` username, you have to edit the file `/etc/pgagroal/pgagroal_databases.conf` with your editor of choice or using `cat` from the command line, as follows: